 Increasing awareness of the impact poor mental health and suicide can have on the electrical industry and affiliated businesses

 As part of this endeavour, ECA WA was pleased to collaborate with MATES in Construction (MIC) to run free several Mental Health Awareness sessions for members and their employees.

 Thank you to the many members who attended these sessions and/or contacted MIC to arrange staff sessions at their workplaces.

 Mates in Construction (MIC), are an industry based, registered health promotion charity specialising in raising awareness and prevention of suicide within the building and construction industry.
 MIC aims to:

 Raise awareness about issues that may lead to suicidal thoughts

 Make it easy for workers to get help for themselves or for a mate who is doing it tough

 Offer appropriate and accessible help for workers in need

-How ECA WA members can get on board
+How NECA WA members can get on board

 Please visit the MATES in Construction website for further information about suicide prevention in the construction industry, or to arrange training for your workplace.